 Whether you’re a white man or a man of color, women never owe you sex.
 No one owes you sex.
 Nobody died so you can have sex.
 Nobody starved so you can have sex.
 To belittle the work of others as a way of bolstering your own sexual entitlement is nauseating.
 The fact that I had to listen to it with little impediment though, was much much worse.

 Our university formed an ad hoc committee to address Title IX and concerns about sexual assault on this campus.
 We are literally coming off the heels of a sexual assault awareness week put on by student advocates, in conjunction with National Sexual Assault Awareness Month.
 Across the country and around the world, women are challenging rape culture and bravely stepping forward with their #MeToo stories.
 Sitting in that room, I felt like all of the words about protecting the women on our campus from attack had washed away.

-Athletics should never be an exception, particularly when that of the 46 percent of participants who engaged in sexually coercive behaviors on campus, more than half were intercollegiate and recreational athletes.
+Athletics should never be an exception, particularly when a recent study demonstrated that of the 46 percent of participants who engaged in sexually coercive behaviors on campus, more than half were intercollegiate and recreational athletes.

 We can’t allow this to be the culture of our Athletics Department.
 As I looked around at several of my fellow athletes laughing and doing nothing, I had never been more disappointed.